Theophilus (biblical): Jewish priest

-Most, if not all, of the commentaries on the Gospel of Luke say the "Question about the Resurrection" pericope presented in Lk.
+Most, if not all, of the commentaries on the Gospel of Luke consider that the "Question about the Resurrection" pericope presented in Lk.
 20:27-40 is the only account in Luke of Jesus confronting the Sadducees.
 It is true that Luke only mentions the Sadducees by name once but it is not true that this pericope is the only one concerning the Sadducees.
 The Parables about the Good Samaritan, the Unjust Steward, the Rich Man and Lazarus and the Wicked Tenants are directed to the Sadducees who controlled the temple establishment.
 These parables are about unfaithful priests.
 They are the wicked sons of Eli.

-All of the New Testament passages concerning alms and almsgiving, except one in Matthew, are in Luke-Acts.
+All of the New Testament passages concerning alms and almsgiving, except one in Matthew, are in Luke–Acts.
 Therefore, these parables may be about alms, almsgiving and the proper use of the wealth controlled by the temple authorities.
 Luke's criticism focuses on the use of these temple resources by the religious aristocracy for their own selfish purposes.
 This means that the religious authorities controlled tremendous wealth that had been in times past properly distributed to the people as part of the institutional form of almsgiving.
 The priests in these parables are unfaithful, dishonest and disobedient because, inter alia, they have not invited the poor, the maimed, the lame and the blind to the banquet table.
 Once the office of the High Priest became non-hereditary, and available to the highest bidder, the institutional role of almsgiving was abandoned or reduced as the purchaser had to recoup his purchase price.

-A minority view identifies Theophilus as a later high priest: Mattathias ben Theophilus who served from 65 to 66.
+A minority view identifies Theophilus as a later high priest: Mattathias ben Theophilus, who served from 65 to 66.
 Note that Luke refers to high priest Joseph ben Caiaphas simply as "Caiaphas".
 Thus, the reasoning goes, Luke used this pattern when addressing Theophilus.